scottskinn/Work-Day-Scheduler/README.md

 Click on the text area to add your task for that hour.
 Then press the save button to the right.

+Each time block is color-coded to indicate whether it is in the past(gray), present(red), or future(green).

 ## Built With:
 * HTML
 * CSS